polyxenin/saucedemo_webdio/README.md

 Report results are under _results_ directory. <br />

 ## CI/CD Pipeline
 A CI/CD pipeline is also provided to facilitate the tests execution.
-The pipeline configuration is in .github/workflows/ci.yml.
+The pipeline is configured in .github/workflows/ci.yml.